awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

    The DB parameter groups appear in a list\.

-1. Choose the name of the parameter group to see the its list of parameters\.
+1. Choose the name of the parameter group to see its list of parameters\.

 ### CLI<a name="USER_WorkingWithParamGroups.Viewing.CLI"></a>